Nicolascrd/decentralized-calculator/README.md

 The client can query any of the containers, at :8001 for container 1, :8002 for container 2 ...

-The consensus algorithm will then run with the containers and the client should receive its response, with one container "allowed" to failed.
+The consensus algorithm will then run with the containers and the client should receive its response, with one container "allowed" to fail.

 ## Context